-JB claimed John and Helen had five daughters, and we would expect to find a Janet amongst them as this was Helen's mother's name and usually given to the first-born daughter.
-A marriage in Whitburn (six weeks before Henrietta's marriage) for a Janet Black to a William Auld, led us to consider if this was one of the unnamed daughters.
-As the chances are high, we have included this Janet as the first-born child of John Black and Helen Steel and have estimated her birth around 1755.
+JB claimed John and Helen had five daughters, and we would expect to find a Janet amongst them as this was Helen's mother's name and usually given to the first born daughter.
+A marriage in the Whitburn records, six weeks before Henrietta's marriage for a Janet Black to a William Auld, led us to consider if this was one of the unnamed daughters.
+As the chances are high we have included this Janet as the first child of John Black and Helen Steel in the family and have estimated her birth around 1755 in Bushdyke, West Calder.